 CBSE Class 8 Science Chapter 11 Force and Pressure Revision Notes

 CBSE Class 8 Science Chapter 11 Force and Pressure Revision Notes are by far the best and most reliable Revision Notes for Force and Pressure.
-These CBSE Class 8 Science Chapter 11 Force and Pressure Revision Notes provided here are prepared by our subject experts at Swiflearn to help students to recall important concepts and points related to Chapter 11 Force and Pressure of CBSE Class 8 and in turn, enhance their confidence.
+These CBSE Class 8 Science Chapter 11 Revision Notes provided here are prepared by our subject experts at Swiflearn to help students to recall important concepts and points related to Chapter 11 Force and Pressure of CBSE Class 8 and in turn, enhance their confidence.

 CBSE Class 8 Science Chapter 11 Force and Pressure Revision Notes will surely make your learning convenient & fun.
 Students can download CBSE Class 8 Maths Chapter 11 Force and Pressure Revision Notes in PDF format, use them to retain their previously learned concepts, and hence, ensure better examination results for themselves.

 A push or a pull on an object is called force.
 Force has both magnitude and direction.
 The SI unit of force is newton.
 The motion imparted to objects is due to the action of a force.

 Forces are due to an Interaction:- At least two objects must interact for a force to come into play.
 Thus, an interaction of one object with another object results in a force between the two objects.
 More than one force may act on an object.